 To be eligible to join Wanneroo Central Volunteer Bush Fire Brigade, we ask that you attend our monthly meetings and complete our induction program.
 This program includes attending training, maintenance and other specific induction events.

-All eligible members will undergo a medical examination and police check (costs paid for by the City of Wanneroo).
+All eligible members may undergo a medical examination and must undergo a police check (costs paid for by the City of Wanneroo).

 Once you have fulfilled these requirements, you will be ready to complete the relevant introductory training modules.

 Before applying, you should seriously consider whether or not you are up to the challenge.
 We attend fires throughout the year, including holidays, Christmas, New Years etc., and face physically and emotionally demanding situations.
 Wanneroo Central advises that you discuss joining a volunteer fire brigade with your family prior to making a commitment to the brigade.

 If you reside in the Cities of Joondalup or Wanneroo, you may be eligible for membership in the Wanneroo Central Bush Fire Brigade.
 Suburbs include, but are not limited to, Banksia Grove, Beldon, Carramar, Connolly, Currambine, Edgewater, Heathridge, Hocking, Iluka, Joondalup, Ocean Reef, Sinagra, Tapping, Wanneroo and Woodvale.

 Proximity to the station may determine your response status (i.e. Initial/First Responder or Secondary Responder) and your ability to go on 000 duty.

 If you reside in the Cities of Joondalup or Wanneroo, you are also eligible for membership in the Quinns Rocks Bush Fire Brigade.
 Suburbs include, but are not limited to, Butler, Clarkson, Jindalee, Merriwa, Mindarie, Nowergup, Quinns Rocks and Ridgewood.